 Volunteers of the Advisory Committee serve without remuneration.
+However, mileage will be provided.
 The CVRD may by resolution dissolve the Community Safety Advisory Committee, remove a member at any time, and amend these Terms of Reference.
+The Regional Board may remove from membership any member appointed who has failed to attend two consecutive meetings without good cause.

-Advisory Committee meetings are open to the public; however, a meeting may be closed to the public in accordance with the provisions of the Community Charter.
+Advisory Committee meetings are open to the public; however; a meeting may be closed to the public in accordance with the provisions of the Community Charter.